Rory MacDonald (fighter): PFL season 2021

 On December 18, 2019, it was announced that MacDonald had signed with the Professional Fighters League.
 After a year-long layoff, mainly due to PFL not running events in 2020 due to the COVID-19 pandemic, MacDonald was set to make his promotional debut on April 29, 2021, against David Michaud as the start of the 2021 PFL Welterweight tournament.
 On April 8, David announced he pulled out of the PFL season due to a heart condition.
 He was replaced by Bellator and UFC vet Curtis Millender.
 MacDonald won the bout in the first round via rear-naked choke.

 MacDonald faced Gleison Tibau at PFL 5 on June 17, 2021.
 He lost the bout by a controversial split decision, with the vast majority of media scores and other professional MMA fighters scoring the bout as a win for MacDonald.

 MacDonald faced Ray Cooper III in the semifinals of the Welterweight tournament on August 13, 2021, at PFL 7.
 He lost the bout via unanimous decision.

 PFL season 2022

 MacDonald faced Brett Cooper on May 6, 2022, at PFL 3.
 MacDonald won the bout in the first round via rear-naked choke.

 MacDonald faced Sadibou Sy on July 1, 2022, at PFL 6.
 In an upset, MacDonald lost the bout via unanimous decision.

 MacDonald was scheduled to face Magomed Umalatov in the Semifinals of the Welterweight tournament on August 13, 2022, at PFL 8.
 However, after Umalatov was forced to pull out due to visa issues, he was replaced by Dilano Taylor.
 MacDonald lost the bout via TKO stoppage in the first round.

 Retirement

 On August 14, 2022, MacDonald announced his retirement from MMA competition.
+On July 29, 2025, MacDonald cited burnout and disappointment as the main factors behind his early retirement, but teased a potential return to MMA.